sznfng/sznfng.github.io/research.md

 My M.A. thesis is a study of different types of gerund clauses in Brazilian Portuguese.
 I propose that their different properties can be captured if they have different sizes.
 I show that this proposal can also account for gerund clauses in adjunct position.

-(Other minor research projects I have worked can be found under "Presentations" on my [CV](https://sznfng.github.io/CV_sfong.pdf).)
+(Other minor research projects I have worked on can be found under "Presentations" on my [CV](https://sznfng.github.io/CV_sfong.pdf).)